-4. The main issues in respect of Appeal A are:

-(i) the effect of the proposal on the character and appearance of the street scene and whether it would preserve or enhance the character or appearance of the Hatton Garden Conservation Area, and

-- (ii) the effect of the proposal on highway safety, public safety and crime. - 5.
-The main issues in respect of Appeal B are the effects of the proposal on the amenity of the area and on public safety.
+- 4. The main issues in respect of Appeal A are: - (i) the effect of the proposal on the character and appearance of the street scene and the settings of the nearby listed buildings and the nearby Regent's Canal Conservation Area, and - (ii) the effect of the proposal on highway safety and crime. - 5.
+The main issues in respect of Appeal B are the effects of the proposed advertisements on the amenity of the area and on public safety.